 What to serve with savoury mince

-This is one of those recipes that works with almost anything you have in the kitchen, which is part of why it is so useful on a busy night.
+This is one of those dinners that works with almost anything you have on hand, which is part of why it is so useful on a busy night.

-On rice is the most common way we have it.
-White rice soaks up the sauce beautifully and makes it a proper filling dinner.
+On rice is probably the most common way we serve it.
+The sauce soaks in beautifully and makes it a proper filling dinner.

-On toast is the classic NZ way and one of the best!
+On toast is the classic New Zealand version and still one of the best.
 Use thick bread and make sure the mince is saucy enough to soak in slightly.

-On mashed potato is what I would call the comfort food version.
-The sauce runs into the mash and it is very hard to stop eating.
+On mashed potato turns it into full comfort food.
+The sauce running into the mash is hard to beat.

 Should I drain the fat from the mince?